-Google’s Page Experience Signals for Search Rankings Launches in May 2021
+Google’s Page Experience Signals for Search Rankings in 2022

 Your site's page performance will dictate its search viability